nu11secur1ty/SSTC-HTTPS-hijack-login-credentials/README.md

      enter
      enter
 ```
-4. - Prepare fake update for the victim
+2. - Sending a hijack email of the victim.
 ```bash

 ```

 5. - Sending email on the victim